iann0036/tf-cfn-provider/docs/providers/oraclepaas/DatabaseServiceInstance.md

 `CharacterSet` - (Optional) Character Set for the Database Cloud Service Instance.
 Default value is `AL32UTF8`.
 Supported values are:.

 ### CharacterSet Properties

-`Subnet` - (Required) Name of the subnet within the region where the standby database of the Oracle Database Cloud Service instance is to be provisioned.

-`AvailabilityDomain` - (Required) Name of the availability domain within the region where the standby database of the Oracle Database Cloud Service instance is to be provisioned.

 `DataStorageVolumeSize` - (Optional) The size (in GB) for the data storage volume.